Additional Information for Campers, Parents, and Caregivers

 - No hitting, grabbing, pushing, or name-calling.
 Our programming has a zero tolerance policy for this type of behavior.

 - Share and take turns.
 No one monopolizes a game, an activity, or any natural treasures to be found in the Fells.

 - Communicate and collaborate.
 Our sharing policy includes all of our planning, ideas, activities, and time in a group.
 We do not allow any exclusionary behavior.

 - Respect all wildlife.
-If we find an animal, we can pick it up to examine it, build a habitat for it, and show it to our friends, but any animals we find must always be treated gently, and returned to the place where we found it.
+If we find an animal, we can pick it up to examine it and show it to our friends, but any animals we find must always be treated gently, and returned to the place where we found it.

 - No picking flowers.
 We can smell them and examine them, but we must leave them for the pollinators to find!

 - Share our outdoor spaces.
 The Fells is ‘The People’s Forest,’ and our camp activities will share space with hikers, bikers, explorers, and other youth groups.
 We will be considerate of other Fells visitors and allow them to enjoy the Fells alongside us!

 Each morning of camp, before activities begin, please make sure your child has had sunscreen and bug repellent applied (see also Tick Update and Being Outdoors).
 Make sure that your child has used the bathroom before you drop them off.
 Restroom access is available at our camp-only portable restroom at our drop-off location, and inside of Medford High School (accessed only when necessary), but bathroom trips throughout the day take children out of the forest and can detract from our programming time.

 - Backpack (preferably well-fitting and with 2 shoulder straps)